-Why should I join CWH?
+Why should I support Chesapeake Wildlife Heritage?

 Chesapeake Wildlife Heritage believes we can help reverse this trend.
 How?
-By building and restoring wetlands and associated uplands on prior converted marginal farmland; by installing wildlife nesting structures to replace depleted natural nesting sites; by eliminating insecticides and reducing herbicide use (by over 2/3), while maintaining farm profitability; and by educating landowners on enhancing the wildlife habitat value of their land.
+By building and restoring wetlands and associated uplands on prior converted marginal farmland; by installing wildlife nesting structures to replace depleted natural nesting sites; by eliminating insecticides and reducing herbicide use (by over 2/3) while maintaining farm profitability; and by educating landowners on enhancing the wildlife habitat value of their land.

 Won’t you join us?
-In making a donation to CWH, you can take pride in being a partner in protecting our natural heritage.
-Please fill out the above form and submit it with your tax-deductible membership contribution today.
-Together we can insure that future generations may enjoy their wildlife heritage.
+In becoming a CWH member, you can take pride in being a partner in protecting our natural heritage.
+Membership is tax deductible.
+Click the button below to join us today.